-Paris in the Rain, Timbuktu and 5 Things That Surprised Us On Our Trip
+Paris France: 5 Things That Surprised Us On Our Trip

 We just got back from Paris and we had a great time.
 Paris is so beautiful.
 It's a statement you've probably heard before.
 It's also a statement you already know to be true.
 Everyone knows that Paris is beautiful but it’s tough to comprehend until you experience it.
 There's not just one thing that stands out.
 It's an entire package.
 The architecture, the water, the streets, the food, the people.
 It’s all gorgeous.
 Everything about it combines into this singular package that's easier experienced than explained.